CorniJuizzy/sql_project_data_job_analysis/README.md

 For my deep dive into the remote data analyst job market, i harnessed the power of several key tools:

-- SQL: The backbone of the whole analysis, it allowed me to query the database and unearth critical insights.
+- **SQL**: The backbone of the whole analysis, it allowed me to query the database and unearth critical insights.
-- PostgreSQL: One of the best database management system, it was a great opportunity to learn to use it.
+- **PostgreSQL**: One of the best database management system, it was a great opportunity to learn to use it.
-- Visual Studio Code: The ideal enviroment to manage the database and executing SQL queries.
+- **Visual Studio Code**: The ideal enviroment to manage the database and executing SQL queries.
-- Git & GitHub: Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.
+- **Git & GitHub**: Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.

 # The Analysis